denten-books/plain-text/main.md

 textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, and deliberation online, would do well to take heed of textual building blocks at their foundation.
-Text matters because how it is encoded, transmitted, and stored, decides who gets to decode, receive, and access.
+Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

 [^ln11-char]: There are many caveats here, to be explored later.
 Follow along